elunna/nerfhack-changelog/README.md

 - All artifact weapons get negative to-hit penalties instead of positive.
 To make a reasonable impact, the penalty is double the standard to-hit bonus and always the maximum instead of a dice roll.
 - Lawful and chaotic weapons cannot be two-weaponed (Evil)
 * The Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)
-* The Tsurugi of Muramasa also confers very fast speed when wielded (Fourk).
+* The Tsurugi of Muramasa also confers very fast speed when wielded (Fourk)
 * Magicbane is a quarterstaff (FIQ)
 * Creating Excalibur will fix any negative enchantment on it (xnh)
 * Fire Brand instakills highly flammable monsters and green slimes (xnh)
-* Attacking with Fire Brand cures sliming
+* Fire Brand cures sliming whenever you attack with it
 * Frost Brand instakills water elementals
+* Vorpal Blade gets a 10% chance of beheading (SLASHEM)
-* Vorpal blade grants see invisible while wielded
+* Vorpal Blade grants see invisible while wielded
 * Vorpal Blade provides warning vs jabberwocks (Evil)
-* Vorpal blade gets a 10% chance of beheading (SLASHEM)
-* The Heart of Ahriman now grants slotless flying and displacement instead of stealth (FIQ)
+* The Heart of Ahriman grants slotless flying and displacement instead of stealth (FIQ)
-* The Heart of Ahriman can be invoked for a blessed remove curse effect (Fourk).
+* The Heart of Ahriman can be invoked for a blessed remove curse effect (Fourk)
 * The Orb of Detection grants clairvoyance while carried.
 * Trollsbane grants regeneration while wielded (many variants)
 * The Eyes of the Overworld protect against more gaze attacks (Evil)